sosialistaflokkurinn/ekklesia/docs/standards/DATA_QUALITY_UX.md

 ### We optimize for **user completion** over **perfect input**.

 Ekklesia is a voting and membership system for real people, not data entry clerks.
-Our goal is to help users complete tasks successfully, not to block them with pedantic validation.
+Our goal is to help users complete tasks successfully, not to block them with pedantic [form validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation).

 **Guiding Principle**: If we can safely auto-correct user input, we should.
 If we can't, we should guide them clearly.